Canegrate culture: The necropolis

 The tombs found are of the simple pit type or covered with stone or stone slabs.
 Most of the urns do not have a lid.
 Some are closed by a small stone slab, while others are turned upside down in the ground.
 The urns often also contain the ashes of several people.
 The bronze furnishings deposited with the ashes (collars, pins and rings) are not gifts to the deceased, but objects belonging to the same.
 The finds, in fact, have been transformed by the heat of the fire during the cremation.
 Not many weapons have been found.
 In the entire necropolis of Canegrate, only four swords have been discovered.
 The study of the findings revealed that about 30% of the graves received ashes from adolescents or children.

 It is estimated that the necropolis should originally contain about 200 tombs, 165 of which were brought to light.
 The burials that were not brought to light were destroyed during the aforementioned building works.
 These works were stopped after verifying the importance of the finds, and this allowed the patrol of the entire area.

 Given the abundance of findings, it was possible to identify the general cultural and social aspects of the populations that belonged to this prehistoric civilization.
 From the findings discovered in Canegrate, it can be inferred that the populations that lived there led a rather harsh existence and had a decidedly short average life.
 Furthermore, the rate of infant deaths was decidedly high.
 A certain respect for the dead can also be deduced from the rich funerary outfit.
 Most likely the village where the community that built the two necropolises lived was not far from the find.
 The presence of two rather close necropolises and the discovery of similar discoveries in the area, could suggest the presence of several villages at a relatively short distance.
 Remains of dwellings of populations belonging to the culture the Canegrates were discovered in Gabinella in Legnano.
 During the excavations, which took place in the mid-1980s, furnishings from the late Bronze Age (mostly vessel fragments) were also brought to light.

 Small necropolises belonging to the Canegrate culture have also been discovered in Appiano Gentile, Ligurno, Canton Ticino (Gudo, Rovio, Locarno, Giubiasco and Bellinzona), in the Novarese (Novara, Vicolungo and Castelletto sopra Ticino) and in Verbano (Premeno).

-The most novelty element is precisely the ceramics which, although it has some point of contact with the previous Scamozzina culture, on the whole is clearly differentiated by connecting directly with the Urnfield culture and, in particular, to the groups of the Rhine-Switzerland-Eastern France area.
-The contribution of the culture of the urn fields is particularly emphasized by the shape and decorations of the urns, as well as by the composition of the alloy in the bronzes of the funeral objects.
+The most novel element is precisely the ceramics, which, although it has some point of contact with the previous Scamozzina culture, on the whole is clearly differentiated by connecting directly with the Urnfield culture and, in particular, to the groups of the Rhine-Switzerland-Eastern France area.
+The contribution of the culture of the Urnfields is particularly emphasized by the shape and decorations of the urns, as well as by the composition of the alloy in the bronzes of the funeral objects.